-A town of less than ten thousand people located in the Florida Panhandle, Marianna is the seat of Jackson County and the site of a Civil War as "Florida's Alamo," the battle occurred on September 27, 1864, between Union forces and a hastily-formed Confederate unit comprised mostly of local boys and elderly men.
+A town of less than ten thousand people located in the Florida Panhandle, Marianna is the seat of Jackson County and the site of a Civil War clash known as the Battle of Marianna.
+Revered angry mob rioted, burning the homes of Mr. as "Florida's Alamo," the battle occurred on September 27, 1864, between Union forces and a hastily-formed Confederate unit comprised mostly of local boys and elderly men.
 At battle's end, the local Episcopal Church was burned with many of the Confederates inside and several other buildings were destroyed.334

-Marianna celebrates its Civil War history with mistreatment includes the Dozier School for "Marianna Day," an annual festival and reenactment of the Battle of Marianna.
-Several markers and monuments in downtown Marianna reflect school faced serious allegations of abuse and local historical pride as well; the oldest memorial is a large obelisk erected on the courthouse researchers conducting an excavation project lawn in 1888 that lionizes Confederate soldiers as "warriors tried and true, who bore the flag of our peoples' trust, and fell in a cause, though lost, still just, and died for me and you."335
+"Marianna Day," an annual festival and reenactment of the Battle of Marianna.
+Several markers local historical pride as well; the oldest memorial lawn in 1888 that lionizes Confederate soldiers as "warriors tried and true, who bore the flag of our peoples' trust, and fell in a cause, though lost, still just, and died for me and you."